hankbao/libreboot/docs/install/index.md

 Internal flashing works, even when flashing from Apple EFI to libreboot.
 Continue reading the instructions below.

-**NOTE: If you\'re flashing an older version of Libreboot, the iMac5,2 motherboard is compatible with the MacBook2,1.
+**NOTE: If you're flashing an older version of Libreboot, the iMac5,2 motherboard is compatible with the MacBook2,1.
 Simply flash a MacBook2,1 ROM image, and it should work.**